-The Robert Z. Hawkins Amphitheater at Bartley Ranch will come alive with ballet grace and passionate rock, dance, and alternative music as A.V.A.
-Ballet Theatre presents the rock ballet Vortex July 14th and 15th as part of the Artown celebration.
+Reno, NV - The Robert Z. Hawkins Amphitheater at Bartley Ranch will come alive with ballet grace and passionate rock, dance, and alternative music as A.V.A.
+Ballet Theatre presents the rock ballet Vortex July 13th and 14th as part of the Artown celebration.

 Artistic director Alexander Van Alstyne has choreographed an exciting contemporary ballet that will be like no other you have ever seen.
 Imagine ballerinas performing grande jetés to music by popular rock artists.
 The stage will feature scaffolding and exciting props and sets that will create a visual spectacle that cannot be missed.